hongmaoxiao/zx_source/README.md

 Bash is great, but when it comes to writing scripts, people usually choose a more convenient programming language.
-JavaScript is a perfect choice, but standard Node.js library requires additional hassle before using.
-The `zx` package provides useful wrappers around `child_process`, escapes arguments and gives sensible defaults.
+JavaScript is a perfect choice, but standard Node.js library requires additional hassle before using. `zx` package provides useful wrappers around `child_process`, escapes arguments and gives sensible defaults.

 ## Install